Overcoming 6 Obstacles Faced by Aspiring and Growing Real Estate Investors

 Micki McNie is facing an obstacle to which everyone can relate – focusing on a single real estate strategy.
 Shiny object syndrome befalls investors of all experience levels.
 The near infinite number of potential investment strategies can paralyze an aspiring investor.
 Then, the longer you’re in the industry, the more people you build relationships with, which naturally results in being presented with a greater variety and volume of new and exciting investment opportunities.

-How does the aspiring investor decide which investment strategy to initial pursue?
+How does the aspiring investor decide which investment strategy to initial pursue to avoid investment barriers?
 Well, I think you need to identify the root of the problem first.
 Are you truly struggling with selecting the best investment strategy or are you just using that as an excuse to not take action?
 If it is indeed the former, pick the investment strategy that aligns most with your current interests and unique skill sets and show up EXTRAORDINARY, always keeping in mind that investors have had success in every investment strategy for the past 50 years!
 If it is the latter, you need to learn how to identify and crush your fear barriers!

 4 – One Person Team

 Neil Henderson has hit a barrier in growing his business because he’s trying to wear too many hats at once.
-He’s a loyal employee at his full-time job, father, husband, underwriter, marketer, capital raiser, negotiator and thought leader.
+He’s a loyal employee at his full-time job, father, husband, underwriter, marketer, capital raiser, negotiator, and thought leader.
 Similarly, Vince Gethings struggles with finding the time to operate his business as he adds more units to his portfolio and balances his remaining time between family and work.

 5 – Us!